Azure/intro-to-intelligent-apps/labs/01-prompts/solutions/prompts.md

 ___

-## :question: Exercise 9 - Write a Blog Post
+## ❓ Exercise 9 - Write a Blog Post

 * Exercise: Write a blog post about a topic of your choice
 * Input text: You choose